mpampuch/raw-files-share/README.md

-# nf-logs-share
+# raw-files-share

-This is where I host nextflow log files for sharing
+This is where I host small files for easy sharing